 Three Branches of Government

-According to constitutional documents, the Western Australian Parliament consists of His Excellency the Governor (representing Her Majesty the Queen), the Legislative Council, and the Legislative Assembly.
-All three components work together to carry out the functions of Parliament.
+The Western Australian Parliament consists of His Excellency the Governor, the Legislative Council, and the Legislative Assembly.

 Leader of the Opposition

-The Premier of Western Australia is the head of the executive government.
-Following a general election, the Premier, who is the leader of the party or coalition of parties holding a majority in the Legislative Assembly, is by convention commissioned by the Governor to form government.
+The Premier of Western Australia is the head of the executive government and the leader of the party or coalition that has a majority in the Legislative Assembly.

-Minister is a high ranking government member and a member of the Cabinet (executive government).
-Ministers are vested with the responsibility for administering one or more government departments (or portfolios) and are answerable to the Parliament for all actions taken by the department(s) under his/her authority.
+A minister is a high ranking government member and a member of the Cabinet.
+Ministers are responsible for administering one or more government departments.

-The leader of the largest political party or coalition of parties not in government in the Legislative Assembly is known as the Leader of the Opposition.
-The term ‘Her Majesty’s Loyal Opposition’ originated in the British Parliament in 1826.
-This term is rarely used in Australia.
-The Western Australian Parliament did not officially
+The leader of the largest political party or coalition of parties, not in government in the Legislative Assembly, is known as the Leader of the Opposition.

 Members of Parliament